zer0dac/DLL-Hijacking-PoC/README.md

 <dll_hijack_checker.c> — DLL hijack PoC: loads in place of a missing export and prints a simple message.

-<dll_hijack_command_execution> — Creates a user via cmd and assigns local admin privileges when loaded.
+<dll_hijack_command_execution.c> — Creates a user via cmd and assigns local admin privileges when loaded.

-<dll_hijack_loader> — Downloads an EXE from <remote_url> and uses PyinMemoryPE to execute it in memory (helper binary performs the in-memory run).
+<dll_hijack_loader.c> — Downloads an EXE from <remote_url> and uses PyinMemoryPE to execute it in memory (helper binary performs the in-memory run).
 (Ref: https://github.com/ELMERIKH/PyinMemoryPE)